surveyjs/survey-creator/docs/get-started-react.md

 ## Render Survey Creator

-To render a survey, import the `SurveyCreatorComponent`, add it to the template, and pass the instance you created in the previous step to the component's `creator` attribute:
+To render a survey creator, import the `SurveyCreatorComponent`, add it to the template, and pass the instance you created in the previous step to the component's `creator` attribute:

 ```js
 import { SurveyCreatorComponent, SurveyCreator } from "survey-creator-react";